Blaze Media

-Blaze Media is an American conservative media company.
+Blaze Media is an American conservative media company owned by Mercury Radio Arts, a multimedia production company owned by conservative radio talk host Glenn Beck.
 It was founded in 2018 as a result of a merger between TheBlaze and CRTV LLC.
-The company's leadership consists of CEO Tyler Cardon and president Gaston Mooney.
+The company's leadership consists of CEO Tyler Cardon.
 It is based in Irving, Texas, where it has studios and offices, as well as in Washington, D.C.

 TheBlaze was a pay television network founded by Glenn Beck.
 Originally, it was called Glenn Beck TV, created after Beck's departure from Fox News Channel in 2011.
 In 2012, the network took the name of Beck's popular website, TheBlaze.
 From 2014 to 2017, the company had four different CEOs, followed by Beck himself.
 Months after Beck took the position, the company laid off over a fourth of its staff.
 CRTV LLC, which operated the Conservative Review and CRTV (Conservative Review Television), was an online subscription network.